groboclown/petronia/docs/architecture.md

 The state store solves this problem by having a two-phase approach to state storage.
 A participant announces the request to store an updated state, which the state store then uses to update the state storage, and, upon successful saving, it creates a "store update" event.

 The state store has an interesting global data problem.
 Specifically, how to make the initial state of a value available to a new listener.
 The state store does this by listening to events for new event listeners of the state store itself, and sends out state updated events when they are added.
 This means state update events can happen when no actual state change has occurred.

-##### Configuration

-Individual extension configuration is loaded as part of the extension load process.
-The load extension event includes the user configuration for that extension.
-This is partially for security purposes, so that only the extension loader process needs the read access to the configuration file directory.

-Another possible state is a *session*, which is for intermediary states.
-For example, a tile split and pixel position could be saved in the session, so the user can resume the previous setup when the UI is restarted.

 #### Native Handler (Singleton)